Business Education | Career Readiness | Customer Service

 4. Customer Service Module from Business&ITCenter21

-Business&ITCenter21 is a digital curriculum system designed to teach crucial career readiness skills to middle and high school students.
+Business&ITCenter21 is a comprehensive curriculum system designed to teach crucial career readiness skills to middle and high school students.

 The curriculum includes a Customer Service module that teaches students the importance of customer service and an employee’s role in delivering good customer service.